ethereum-optimism/community-hub/src/docs/useful-tools/explorers.md

    ./build/bin/geth --datadir ./path/to/datadir --rpc
    ```

    You can then use ERC20 events filters to get the events that you want for each address.
-Note that you will have to repeat this process for each datadir to get the full event history
+Note that you will have to repeat this process for each datadir to get the full event history.
+   If you are non-technical and need help requesting this data please reach out to us in Discord and we will be happy to help.